hpc/mpifileutils/doc/rst/index.rst

 to 50x.
 The libmfu library simplifies the creation of new tools and it can be called directly from within HPC applications.

+Video Overview: `"Scalable Management of HPC Datasets with mpiFileUtils" <https://youtu.be/cxjPOUS-ZBY>`_, HPCKP'20.

 User Guide
 ***************************